 Original publication: 2/20/2015 Updated and podcast added: 1/27/2020

 There are several definitions for the term breakthrough.
 The online dictionary, Yourdictionary.com, presents several meanings for this expression.
-Some of them are: overcoming something and having an achievement; the act, result, or place of breaking through against resistance, as in warfare; a strikingly important advance or discovery; an act of overcoming or penetrating an obstacle or restriction; a military offensive that penetrates an enemy’s lines of defense; and a major achievement or success that permits further progress, as in technology.
-Several of these definitions are related to the way that the expression is used in Christian circles but do not quite mean the same thing.
-When a Saint says, “Lord, I need a breakthrough” what they are asking for is different than the definitions that are previously presented.
+Some of them are: overcoming something and having an achievement; the act, result, or place of breaking through against resistance, as in warfare; a significant advance or discovery; an act of overcoming or penetrating an obstacle or restriction; a military offensive that penetrates an enemy’s lines of defense; and a significant achievement or success that permits further progress, as in technology.
+Several of these definitions are related to how the expression is used in Christian circles but does not entirely mean the same thing.
+When a Saint says, “Lord, I need a breakthrough,” they ask for something different from the previously presented definitions.

-So exactly what is a spiritual breakthrough?
+So precisely, what is a spiritual breakthrough?
 A spiritual breakthrough is a total change in the circumstances surrounding one’s life.
 It is a situation in which God’s intervention is required.
-The expression, “If God does not do it, it cannot be done” applies here.
-The saint is aware that he or she is totally dependent upon God to change their situation.
-Whether there is a spiritual door that needs to be opened, an answer from God is needed or a mountain that needs to be moved, God can give you that breakthrough.
+The expression, “If God does not do it, it cannot be done,” applies here.
+The saint is aware that he or she is dependent upon God to change their situation.
+Whether there is a spiritual door that needs to be opened, God’s answer is required, or a mountain that needs to be moved, God can give you that breakthrough.

 I’m reminded that the Prophet Daniel, though he was a great man of God, had his answer from God held up by Satan.
 Daniel, in the 10th chapter of the Book of Daniel, sought God for three weeks.
-God dispatched both Gabriel, His messenger angel, as well as Michael, His warrior angel, to make sure that Daniel received his breakthrough.
-If you seek Him as you should He will give you your breakthrough, too.
+God dispatched both Gabriel, His messenger angel, and Michael, His warrior angel, to make sure that Daniel received his breakthrough.
+If you seek Him as you should, He will give you your breakthrough, too.